 Full-Service Health Care Available for CPS Community

-No one is denied medical services at the School-based Health Centers because of an inability to pay the bill.
-A patient’s insurance is billed where possible, primarily versions of Medicaid or private insurance, and the unpaid portion usually is covered by donations and other support.
+At our School-based Health Centers, no one is denied medical services because of an inability to pay the bill.
+A patient’s insurance is billed where possible - primarily versions of Medicaid or private insurance - and the unpaid portion usually is covered by donations and other support.
 This ensures that more children are receiving care than in the past.

 For example, OneSight provides free eyeglasses to students without insurance, and Neediest Kids of All (NKOA) provides funding for vision-care visits.
 CPS also receives donations to cover the cost of transporting students from their schools to the health centers.